triplee12/alx-system_engineering-devops/0x01-shell_permissions/README.md

 **Shell Permissions**
 - su -> change current user to another user
 - whoami -> print the effective username of the current user
+- groups -> print all the groups of current user